 It's very important to your safety that you learn and remember which brake lever controls which brake on your bike.
-Traditionally, in the U.S. the right brake lever controls the rear brake and the left brake lever controls the front brake; but, to check how your bike's brakes are set up, squeeze one brake lever and look to see which brake, front or rear, engages.
-Now do the same with the other brake lever
+Traditionally, the right brake lever controls the rear brake and the left brake lever controls the front brake; but, to make sure your bike's brakes are set up this way, squeeze one brake lever and look to see which brake, front or rear, engages.
+Now do the same with the other brake lever.